Tornado Alley Has Moved: Are Your Home Insurance Rates Catching Up?

 The Mismatch: Where Risk Has Grown Fastest vs. Where Premiums Remain Lowest

-The four-year window tells a clearer story than a shorter one could.
-Nationally, tornado counts rose from 1,384 in 2022 to 1,522 in 2023, then spiked to 2,137 in 2024, the highest single year in the period.
-In 2025, the count moderated to 1,575, remaining well above the 2022 baseline.
-A spike year followed by a sustained plateau argues against a temporary anomaly.
-The shift looks structural.
+Tornado counts rose from 1,384 in 2022 to 1,522 in 2023, then jumped to 2,137 in 2024, the highest year in the four-year period.
+In 2025, the count dropped to 1,575 but stayed well above the 2022 baseline.
+A spike year followed by a sustained plateau isn't a temporary fluke.
+The shift is structural.

-Top mismatch states, ranked by Mismatch Score (2022 to 2025):
+Top Mismatch States, Ranked by Mismatch Score (2022 to 2025)

 Wisconsin